 The church is political.

-Jonathan Leeman sets out to address these questions in this significant work.
+Jonathan Leeman sets out to address these questions in this Studies in Christian Doctrine and Scripture volume.
 Drawing on covenant theology and the "new institutionalism" in political science, Leeman critiques political liberalism and explores how the biblical canon informs an account of the local church as an embassy of Christ's kingdom.
 Political Church heralds a new era in political theology.

 "Leeman's well-argued book is a welcome reminder that the full reality of the church is to be found in the local congregation.
 I cannot imagine that his book will not become a standard work in this area of theological inquiry."

 "This is a very important book.
 Impressive in the depth and breadth of its sources, Political Church offers a fresh, cogent and well-informed model that deserves wide attention.
 Situating his arguments in past and present debates, Leeman formulates a unique paradigm for understanding simultaneously the nature of the church and its relation to the kingdoms of this age.
 Political Church is an example of a new level of evangelical reflection and serious engagement."

 "Difficult issues related to church, state and religious freedom arise on a daily basis and fill our newspapers and inboxes.
 In Political Church, Jonathan Leeman offers a way forward that we would do well to read and consider.
 The virtues of this book are considerable, ranging from its institutional reading of Scripture and the larger society to its trenchant critique of liberalism, with the latter's exaltation of the expansive self and its wants."